tokich6/smart-brain-frontend/README.md

 Registration/SignIn is required.
 The face recognition app uses the Clarifai API Face Detection Model.

-App created as part of The Complete Web Developer in 2020: Zero to Mastery on Udemy.
+App created as part of The Complete Web Developer in 2020: Zero to Mastery course on Udemy.